 You are assigned to read in the textbook for a certain amount of time each week.
-(See the syllabus for details.)
 However, your specific readings are self directed.

 Our textbook, Artificial Intelligence, A Modern Approach, Second Edition, by: Stuart Russell and Peter Norvig (1080 pages.
 ISBN: 0-13-790395-2.
 Prentice Hall.) is a department rental.
 (The third edition has been published but we will continue to use the second edition because it is adequate for our needs.)